kqngyn/lab4_report/index.md

 `cd` + `lab7` + `bash`+ "t" + `<tab>` + `<enter>`
 <u> Explanation </u> <br>
 - First we need to make sure we are in the correct directory.
 The target directory is `lab7`.
 To change the working directory, I used the `cd` command.
-- The `bash test.sh` command is used to execute a Bash shell script named "test.sh".
+- The `bash test.sh` command is used to execute a Bash shell script named `test.sh`.
 A shell script is a file containing a series of commands that are interpreted and executed by the Bash shell.
 This command will help us test whether `ListExamples.java` file is successful.
-I first typed the letter "t" to indicate the bash shell script name starts with a letter "t".
-Since there is only one bash shell script name starts with a letter "t" in the working directory, the `<tab>` shortcut will auto-complete.
+I first typed the letter "t" to indicate the bash shell script name starts with a letter `<t>`.
+Since there is only one bash shell script name starts with a letter `<t>` in the working directory, the `<tab>` shortcut will auto-complete.
 - In the picture above, we can clearly see since the apporiate changes were not made, the test fails.

 7. Edit the code file to fix the failing test <br>